If you love writing and you love music, do you realize you can combine both of your interests and sell lyrics online?

 If pressed in a legal dispute, you need to be able to show that you are the original author of this piece and that your work predates any other similar or identical copies.

-You can choose to register your lyrics with places like the US Copyright Office, to prove you own the copyright, or you can also sell your lyrics with sites that provide copyright protection with the lyrics you submit.
+You can choose to register your lyrics with places like the US Copyright Office, to prove you own the copyright lyrics online, or you can also sell your lyrics with sites that provide copyright protection with the lyrics you submit.

 You also need to ensure that the lyrics you sell read like lyrics and can fit into tunes and melodies.